History of Pickleball in Timeline

 In September 2021, USA Pickleball established its own hall of fame named the USA Pickleball Hall of Fame and Museum.

-In 2021, Major League Pickleball was established, attracting investors such as NBA player LeBron James, retired NFL quarterback Drew Brees, and entrepreneur Gary Vaynerchuk, increasing the sport's visibility and popularity.
+In 2021, Major League Pickleball was established, attracting investors such as LeBron James, Drew Brees, and Gary Vaynerchuk, increasing the sport's visibility and popularity.

-2021: Bill proposed to make pickleball the official sport of Washington state
+2021: Bill proposed making pickleball the official sport of Washington state

 In 2021, State Senator John Lovick proposed a bill making pickleball the official sport of Washington state.

-In 2021, pickleball was named the fastest-growing sport in the United States by the Sports and Fitness Industry Association, marking the beginning of a four-year streak.
+In 2021, pickleball was named the fastest-growing sport in the United States by the Sports and Fitness Industry Association.

-March 28, 2022: Pickleball Becomes Official Sport of Washington State
+March 28, 2022: Pickleball declared official state sport of Washington

-On March 28, 2022, pickleball was officially named the state sport of Washington and the legislation was signed by Governor Jay Inslee on the original Pritchard family court where the sport was invented.
+On March 28, 2022, pickleball was named the official state sport of Washington, and the legislation was signed by Governor Jay Inslee on the original Pritchard family court.

 July 2022: Pickleball accepted as a demonstration sport at the Maccabiah Games